-The School involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting pupils' SEN and supporting their families as required.
+The school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting pupils' SEND and supporting their families as required.

-5.15 Complaints about SEN provision
+5.15 Complaints about SEND provision

-Complaints about SEN provision in our School should be made to the Head of Learning Support in the first instance.
-They will then be referred to the School's complaints policy.
+Complaints about SEND provision in our School should be made to the Head of Learning Support in the first instance.
+They will then be referred to the School's Parents' Complaints Policy.